-As you might expect, research into the relationship between our individual genetic makeup and nutrition, called nutritional genomics, is a rapidly expanding field.
+As you might expect, research into the relationship between our individual genetic makeup and our nutrition, called nutritional genomics, is a rapidly expanding field.
 Lactose intolerance is one example of how genes can affect your reaction to food – certain variations of specific genes confer lactose tolerance, while other variations cause intolerance.
 Many researchers argue that personalized diets are the future of nutrition, rather than broad dietary recommendations or one-size-fits-all diets.
-However, the application of these research insights are not yet broadly available to enable people to develop an individual diet based on factors like genetics, physical makeup, and gut microbiome.
+However, the application of these research insights are not yet widely available to enable people to develop an individual diet based on factors like genetics, physical makeup, and gut microbiome.

 The good news is that there is one diet plan that is always good for you.
 What is that diet?
 Eating whole foods.
-Not raw, organic, GMO-free or local (although there are lots of good reasons to choose some of those options too).
+Not necessarily raw, organic, GMO-free or local foods (although there are lots of good reasons to choose some of those options too).
 Whole foods mean food as close to their natural state as possible – carrots in the earth, grapes on the vine, or fish in the sea.
 Real foods are not processed, refined, added to, fortified, or otherwise messed about with by a food chemist.
 This is the one diet you can’t go wrong following.

 Dr. William Sears.
 Prime-Time Health (2010): http://www.amazon.com/Prime-Time-Health-Scientifically-Proven-Feeling/dp/0316035394?ie=UTF8&*Version*=1&*entries*=0#